Skip Ribbon Commands

 • the individual has been free of fever for 24 hours without the use of fever reducing medication.

 ACTION: Contact your family physician for an in-person or virtual visit, or visit your nearest walk-in clinic.
-You can use an at-home COVID-19 rapid test if you have access to one.

 If you test positive for COVID-19 and have severe or moderate immunosuppression, you may be eligible for treatment to prevent your symptoms from getting worse.
 Visit ahs.ca/covidopt for more information.